Gibbons-Lab/isb_course_2021/docs/models/talk.md

 # Optimal growth rate ≠ unique fluxes

-Even though FBA yields a unique estimate of the maximum growth rate it does not give us a unique flux solution.
+Even though FBA yields a unique estimate of the maximum growth rate, it does not give us a unique flux solution.

 Can we constrain the flux space even further?